-The Patient Care Technician (PCT) Certificate program is an exciting opportunity for Certified Nurse Aides to advance their skills, earn a better salary, and have more job options in a changing work environment.
+The Patient Care Technician (PCT) Certificate program is an exciting opportunity for Certified Nurse Aids to advance their skills, earn a better salary, and have more job options in a changing work environment.
+To enroll in this program, students must have an active State of Connecticut CNA certification.
+Students must also submit a copy of their CNA certification with their registration.
 PCTs are valued members of many health care teams.
 They work in hospitals, rehabilitation settings, physician offices, clinics, and long-term care facilities.
 Upon completion of this program, students are eligible to sit for the National Health Career Association Certified Patient Care Technician Exam.
 This program does not prepare students to become Certified Phlebotomy Technicians or certified EKG technicians.
 Prerequisites: 1) Current CNA required, 2) High-school diploma or GED, and 3) English language competency.
 4) A criminal background check is required.
 Students who have a record are denied access to clinical training sites.
 Note: Convicted felons may have difficulty finding employment in the healthcare field.
 This program is eligible for WIOA funds – contact American Job Center 203-238-3688 early to inquire.
 Payment Plan available.

 The following 6 courses are included in the Patient Care Technician Program